SirenaAlyceDev/nextjs-portfolio/posts/welcome-to-techincolr.md

 Those not sure but interested in learning more about STEM fields/careers

+Why should someone read my posts?

+If you are a woman of color looking to develop a career in STEM, then look no further.

+Lover of Data, Design and Development?
+Then this is whether you need to be.

+<iframe src="https://giphy.com/embed/f0rPFeXM19PI4" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/ShalitaGrant-point-pointing-f0rPFeXM19PI4">via GIPHY</a></p>

 Value

 You will receive industry insights and current news